64kramsystem/personal_notes/topics/virtualization.md

 # 486DX at 33MHz (https://dosbox-x.com/wiki/Guide%3ACPU-settings-in-DOSBox%E2%80%90X#_cycles)
 # PII/300 = 200000
 cycles = 12019
 # Enable for fastest CPU speed.
 WATCH OUT!
-This disables automatically after a keypress; see
+This is disabled automatically after a keypress; see
 # https://dosbox-x.com/wiki/Guide%3AInstalling-Windows-3.x.
 turbo = false

+# For the purpose of fastest installation from floppies, this didn't make any difference when running
+# on turbo.
+#
-[fdc, primary]
+# [fdc, primary]
-# Enable for fastest floppy speed.
-It's not clear if the controller should be enabled or not.
+# Enable for fastest floppy speed; it's not clear how faster it is, and if `enabled = true` is necessary.
-instant mode = false
+# instant mode = false

 [autoexec]
 # By default, the free size is whole disk; it's not clear if GBs of free size may cause programs to
 # crash, so better restrict it.
 Size is in MB.
 MOUNT C . -freesize 128
 C:
-IMGMOUNT A ms_c-cpp_compiler_19920818/*.IMG
 ```